creativecommons/global-network-strategy/docs/Guide_for_approve_new_members.md

 # Interim Membership Council: How to approve new members of the Network
+## Guide for Interim Membership Council members to approve applications

 * As part of the Interim Membership Council, you will be asked to approve the applications of vouched Members on the [Network webpage](network.creativecommons.org).
 This applies both to Institutional Members and Individual Members.